 Similarly, browsers require some add-ons to do a specific task for e.g. showing flash content (Flash Player Plugin), showing a PDF file (Adobe PDF plugin), etc. In this way, plugins come in handy when providing additional features to a web browser and user.

 What are the Protocols?

-    These are some standard rules that are followed while transferring information over the internet.
-For the same, various terms related to internet come into play, like packets (data is sent over the internet in the form of packets), IP Address (Each system has a unique IP Address that differentiate it room others), etc.
+These are some standard rules that need to follow while transferring information over the internet.
+For the same, various terms related to internet come into play, like packets (we send data over the internet in the form of packets), IP Address (Each system has a unique IP Address that differentiate it room others), etc.

 URL and Domain Name:

 Definition of URL and Domain Name with an example:

 Let’s explore what is URL, the most important term of the Internet.